-Finding lumps and bumps in our pets can be worrying.
+Finding lumps and bumps in our pets in Basingstoke can be worrying.
 Throughout this article we will provide you with everything you need to know should you find a lump on your pet’s body.

 We are here for you and your pets and together, we can help them live happier, healthier lives.
 We will go over the basics of how to spot early signs, what treatments are available and what they entail.

 Mutations in DNA will lead to abnormalities in cell behaviour.
 An example of abnormal cell behaviour may mean that a cell grows and divides too quickly or fails to stop uncontrolled growth.
 Some causes of cancer are known, such as inherited genetic mutations, exposure to certain viruses, chemical substances, or lengthy periods exposed to sunlight.
 However, in most cases, the cause of cancer remains unknown.

 Medical professionals use the terms malignant and benign to classify lumps, bumps or growths.